 Jason along with Daniel Park ’23, Anatalia Cambridge ’24, and Flora Kim ’24 are the student leaders for the Southeast/East Asian Student Union (SEASU).
 “Students from East and Southeast Asia face a cultural barrier between American culture and their own culture,” commented Jason.
 “What we [SEASU] want to do is break that barrier and connect people together so we can learn from each other.”
 This year, SEASU worked together to plan the Lunar New Year celebrations in January.
 Cooking is one of Jason’s favorite Lunar New Year traditions, and being able to share it with the George School community was a special experience for him.
 “Food always brings people together,” said Jason.

 SEASU also collaborated with CulinArt to prepare special recipes and traditional foods to serve in the Dining Hall.
 “The students were very thankful for the new ‘flavor station,’” shared Fred Long, Director of Dining Services.
 “Steamed dumplings were a must!”
 Other dishes included char siu (Chinese barbecued pork), bibimbap, banh mi sandwiches, noodle bowls, gochujang flavored dishes, sticky rice, and japchae.

-“When we set up for Lunar New Year, it feels like us, and we have a bridge from home to George School,” said Jason.
+“When we set up for Lunar New Year, it felt like us, and we had a bridge from home to George School,” said Jason.
 “It’s not lonely when we can share this special time with each other and have a platform to lift up our culture to the whole GS community.
 When we collaborate together, we create something special.”